BCecatto/bank-account/README.md

 ## How to run quality of code verification
   `rubocop`

+## Start server
+  `rails s`

 ## Docker
-  `docker-compose build`
+  1. `docker-compose build`

-  `docker-compose run web bin/setup`
+  2. `docker-compose run web bin/setup`

-  `docker-compose up`
+  3. `docker-compose up`

 ## Improvements
-  - If I have a valid session, I can realize transactions and see balance of any account, the correctly way is get current_user only
+  - If I have a valid session, I can realize transactions and see balance of any account, the correctly way is get current_user only in my opinion or insert a validation to soource_account_id only can be logged user.

-  - Get better errors
+  - response and errors in API can be better.

   - Utilize sidekiq to queue request of transactions.

 ## Seeds